 - 1. List and sort the services provided by governmental institutions and their directorates in the governorates. - 2.
 Study the possibility of simplifying procedures for the services delivery process in the governorates by the delegation of authority, and electronically connecting the divisions in the center with their directorates in the governorates. - 3.
 Cooperate and coordinate with the E-Government Program to study the possibility and applicability of the connection.

-Start date: First quarter 2014 End date: Continuous
+End date: Continuous